 You must be at least 18 years old to purchase a lottery ticket in New Jersey.
 At the time of purchase, a retailer will require you to present a state or federal ID with your picture and date of birth.
 While a legal adult can buy lottery tickets for a minor and present them as gifts, minors cannot buy tickets of their own under any circumstances.
 A family member or legal guardian must accompany a minor when the minor turns in a winning ticket to receive their prize.

 The NJ Lottery drawings are completely random to ensure fairness for every player.
 Mercadien, PC, which is an independent auditing firm, supervises every drawing.
 The firm selects all the equipment for the drawings randomly and tests it for proper operation before each drawing begins.
-The New Jersey Office of Weights and Measures also tests and certifies all the balls that the NJ Lottery uses in each drawing.
+The New Jersey Office of Weights and Measures also tests and certifies all the balls that they use in each drawing.

-The times for the NJ Lottery drawings are as follows:
+· The times for the NJ Lottery results drawings for the winning numbers are:

 Powerball is one of the simplest lottery games you can play in New Jersey.
 You begin by selecting five different numbers from 1 through 69.
 These are the "white" numbers.
 You also select one number between 1 and 26.
 This is your "red" number.
 You may choose your white and red numbers yourself or have the lottery terminal randomly generate the six numbers for you.
 Each play costs $2.
 Once you have your numbers, you can watch the Powerball drawing on TV or review the results the next day.